Are you curious about postpartum depression treatment and natural options you have? Here are ways to combat postpartum depression on your own.

 Let me start by saying that I am NOT a doctor.

-But you knew that by searching, “postpartum depression treatment,” online that you’d have to use your best judgement when deciding what advice to take, right?
+But you knew that by searching, “postpartum depression treatment,” online that you’d have to use your best judgment when deciding what advice to take, right?

 What you were really looking for was probably not just information about what postpartum depression treatment is available, but the experiences that other moms have had.